elliotperviz/cmms/md/README.md

 Nevertheless, once equilibration is finished we can invoke the *ergodic hypothesis*: the time averages along a trajectory for a system in equilibrium can be taken as equivalent to ensemble averages.
 This is the "production" phase of the simulation.

-Only once observables (e.g. temperature, pressure, energy fluctuations) stabilise do we switch to the production phase of the simulation.

 **[What about non-equlibrium setup?]**